yuanmeng414/p8105_hw5_ym2866/Hw5.md

     ## 10 02    control           2       -0.88
     ## # … with 150 more rows

+This is the tidy data after cleaning.
+We have 160 participants.
+The data contain subject ID, arm, and observations over time.

 ``` r
 clean_df %>%
   ggplot(aes(x = week, y = observation, group = id )) +